orchestral/canvas/README.md

   namespace: PackageName\Tests
 ```

-> You need to change `PackageName` to the root directory for your package.
+> You need to change `PackageName` to the root namespace for your package.

 You can run the following command to create the file: